-The hotels and Bnb’s I mention are on booking.com so you can see the reviews and what works for you price wise and location.
+The hotels and Bnb’s I mention are on booking.com so you can see the reviews and what works for you price-wise and location.
 I’ve also linked in places to stay in various areas that you can check out along with articles I’ve written on places to see and go when you are visiting certain areas.
-I’ve included as much as possible pubs with live or trad music as well as scenic areas.
-So here is the answer to what can you do in Ireland for 7 days?
+I’ve included as many as possible pubs with live or trad music as well as scenic areas.
+So here is the answer to what can you do in Ireland for 7 days.

 - Days 1 and 2 – Dublin